 Worship is a nuisance to the enemy.

 Worship is not just about God.
 It's about you.
 It centers you.
 It changes your attitude.
+It awakens you.
 It stirs up the Holy Spirit inside of you.
 It makes you more aware of God's powerful presence.

 Sometimes our bodies forget how good God is.

 5. Read a good Jesus-filled book.
 Obviously read the Bible, but don't feel guilty if you need something in addition to propel you through your weariness.
-Find something interesting that will edify and encourage your spirit.
+Find something interesting that will boost and energize your spirit.
 Find a truth-packed book that refuels you.
 Make sure it's enjoyable.

 Here are three books I have enjoyed:

-As you head into the busy holiday season, I pray your soul gets rest and refreshment along the way.
-I challenge you to worship your way through the end of the year!
+Whatever season you’re in, I pray your soul gets rest and refreshment along the way.
+I challenge you to worship your way through every circumstance.
+It will lift your perspective and give you joy.